department-of-veterans-affairs/va.gov-team/products/caregivers/Improve Facility Selection/Improve Facility Selection - Initiative Brief.md

 ### Objectives and Key results (OKRs)

-- Objective: Make it easier for Veterans with representatives to fill out the online form
+### Objective: Make it easier for Veterans with representatives to fill out the online form
-  - Key result: Reduce the number of applications that are rerouted (obtained from CSP leadership)
+#### Key result: Reduce the number of applications that are rerouted (obtained from CSP leadership)
 - From Jan 1, 2022 through Jan 25, 2023, there were 5,496 CARMA cases rerouted to a different facility.
    - At this time, there is no simple way to determine whether the case was rerouted at the Veteran/Caregiver request or due to having a non-caregiver supported facility on the form.
+- Data Source: Caregiver Stakeholder team and [Datadog Dashboard](https://vagov.ddog-gov.com/dashboard/p5g-fys-epz/1010-health-apps?fromUser=false&fullscreen_end_ts=1730229097128&fullscreen_paused=false&fullscreen_refresh_mode=sliding&fullscreen_section=overview&fullscreen_start_ts=1730225497128&fullscreen_widget=1652960129845848&refresh_mode=sliding&from_ts=1730224696206&to_ts=1730228296206&live=true)

 |Applications | Monthly Average Baseline (Jan 2022-Jan 2023)| Target | 1 Month after launch|
 |--------|-----------------------|----------|--------------------|